CryptoArtSchool/PuffinGuideToCryptoArt/README.md

 https://makersplace.com/wiwowu/spiral-hue-2020-1-of-20-16225/

 I have found an interesting piece over on MakersPlace called Spiral Hue 2020 (clearly this has been named after my favourite currency).
 It reminds me of a plasma effect, but the artist has created defined swirls within the art within which the bright colours cycle, it’s very intriguing.
-Looking deeper, I can see that there are even smaller block like patterns that add texture to the artwork.
-This art is very eye catching.
+Looking deeper, I can see that there are even smaller block-like patterns that add texture to the artwork.
+This art is very eye-catching.

 ## Zach